microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusiness.md

 	WebSiteUrl = "https://www.fourthcoffee.com"
 	DefaultCurrencyIso = "USD"
 }
-New-MgBookingBusiness -BodyParameter $params
+New-MgBetaBookingBusiness -BodyParameter $params
 ```

-This example shows how to use the New-MgBookingBusiness Cmdlet.
+This example shows how to use the New-MgBetaBookingBusiness Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS